dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 Our intent is to solve this inefficiency by creating an Algorithmic Cap Table, where all Contributions are recorded, and where the benefits of the Innovations produced are distributed fairly and transparently based on those Contributions once there impact is actualy known.

-We expect, when this problem is solved, that the result will be a highly efficient and attractive Innovation environment that may outcompete traditional Innovation in terms of speed to market and the financial returns on the time and money employed.
+We expect, when this problem is solved, that the result will be a highly efficient and attractive Innovation environment that will outcompete traditional Innovation in terms of speed to market and the financial returns on the time and money employed.

 ## Tactical Intent